Projects

 Know young people interested in learning more about the mural?

-Click here for a robust activity guide for a variety of ages.
+Click the button below to open a robust activity guide for a variety of ages.

 Growing Geneva Together Community Garden